 Under the 1999 Employee Stock Purchase Plan ("Stock Purchase Plan"), the Company is authorized to issue up to 400,000 shares of common stock.
 All full-time and part-time employees can choose to have up to 10% of their annual compensation withheld, with a limit of \$25,000, to purchase the Company's common stock at purchase prices defined within the provisions of the Stock Purchase Plan.
-As of March 31, 2015 and 2014, there was less than \$0.1 million of employee contributions in each period included in accrued liabilities in the condensed consolidated balance sheets.
-Stock compensation expense recognized related to the Stock Purchase Plan for the three and six months ended March 31, 2015 and 2014 totaled less than \$0.1 million in each period.
+As of June 30, 2015 there was \$0.1 million of employee contributions and as of June 30, 2014 there was less than \$0.1 million of employee contributions included in accrued liabilities in the condensed consolidated balance sheets.
+Stock compensation expense recognized related to the Stock Purchase Plan for the three and nine months ended June 30, 2015 and 2014 totaled less than \$0.1 million in each period.
 The stock-based compensation table above includes the Stock Purchase Plan expenses.